OMAC: A Holistic Optimization Framework for LLM-Based Multi-Agent Collaboration: Experiments

 \textbf{Baselines.} As prior studies typically adopt different agent functionalities and collaboration structures tailored to specific applications, we incorporate distinct baselines for each task domain.
 Specifically, we compare against single-agent methods, multi-agent methods with fixed configurations, and latest MAS optimization methods including DyLAN \cite{dylan}, ADAS \cite{hu2024automated}, and AFlow \cite{aflow}.
 Specifically, DyLAN and ADAS are prompt evolution–based baselines, while AFlow is a MCTS-based, supervised optimization method.

 For code generation tasks, we select CodeT \cite{chen2023codet} as the single-agent baseline and AgentVerse \cite{chen2023agentverse} as the multi-agent approach.
 For general reasoning and arithmetic reasoning tasks, we utilize a single agent directly generating answers as the single-agent baseline, denoted as Single Execution (SE).
+We also include the Self-Consistency (SC) \cite{wang2023selfconsistency} for comparison on arithmetic reasoning.
 For multi-agent baseline, we compare LLM Debate \cite{debate1-mit}.
 All baseline approaches retain their original configurations and/or optimization procedure to ensure fair comparisons.

 \textbf{OMAC Setup.} OMAC is designed to optimize the functionality and collaboration structure of an existing MAS.
 As such, we adopt the agent designs and collaboration structures from DyLAN \cite{dylan} as the default configuration for OMAC across all datasets.
 Specifically, the default MAS includes 7 agents for code generation, 7 agents for general reasoning, and 4 agents for arithmetic reasoning tasks.
 Names and functionalities of these agents are detailed in Appendix~\ref{sec:exp_setup}.
 The default collaboration structure is ``fully-connected'', meaning all existing agents participate in each step, and each agent in the current step receives all outputs from agents in the previous step as input.
 We utilize the same evaluation metrics on each dataset described above to construct positive-negative pairs, setting thresholds $l = h = 0.5$ consistently.
 Regarding other hyperparameters, the Semantic Initializer generates an initial collection of size 3, and we set the maximum number of contrastive reasoning iterations to 3.
 For fair comparisons, we employ { \texttt{gpt-3.5-turbo-1106}} with temperature of 0.8 as the base LLM across all baselines and our OMAC.
 Experiments with other base LLM are reported in Appendix \ref{sec:diff_llm}.
 All experiments are repeated three times, and the mean and standard deviation are reported.
 More implementation details are provided in Appendix \ref{sec:exp_setup}.